Bobby Convey: International

-Convey received his first cap for the senior United States team on October 25, 2000, against Mexico, becoming the third-youngest player in US history to do so.
+Convey received his first cap for the senior United States team on October 25, 2000, against Mexico, becoming the third-youngest player in U.S. soccer history to do so.
 Convey captained the under-20 team at the 2003 FIFA World Youth Championship in the United Arab Emirates.
 He was named to the 23-man squad for the 2006 FIFA World Cup in Germany, wearing number 15.
 It was his slicing free kick that resulted in the own goal against Italy which settled the outcome of the 1–1 draw.
 He and teammate Marcus Hahnemann were the first Reading players to play in the World Cup.
 He played in all three games as the United States exited in the first round.
 Convey earned 46 caps and scored one goal for the United States national team from 2000 to 2008.

 International goals

 Personal life

-Convey is partially blind in his left eye due to optic nerve damage.
+Convey is totally blind in his left eye due to optic nerve damage.